mitchellbpowell/website/p/odds-and-ends.markdown

 It's widely known that Tim Berners-Lee produced the first modern website.
 However, it's perhaps not as well known that it's still online, and you can go see it [here](http://info.cern.ch/).

+# China's economy

+_2020-11-22_

+While Singapore's extremely fast transition from very poor to very wealthy has not been equalled by any country I know of, Singapore is a small country, with about six million inhabitants.
+For a country that has rapidly pulled a very large number of people out of deep poverty, the greatest example in the modern world is China.
+This nation of 1.4 billion people has a GDP per capita, in current US dollars, of \$11,429 as of 2019.
+This is up from \$452 in 1960, which comes to an average annual increase of 5.6%.
+However, the last ten years after seen a per capita growth rate of just 2.7% on average.
+(Values calculated from World Bank [numbers](https://data.worldbank.org/indicator/NY.GDP.PCAP.CD?view=chart).)

+As China's transformation slows, perhaps the next major story to be told in the elimination of poverty is that of India.
+India still trails behind China, at about \$2,104 of per-capita income as of 2019, up from $82 in 1960.
+It started behind China and remains behind China -- its growth rate on average the last sixty years has been about the same.
+But over the last ten years, it's growth rate has been more than double China's.
+If this continues, we will see India catching up, year by year, closer to where China is.
+This would draw hundreds more millions of people out of poverty and readjust the global balance of power.

 # Cladistics
 [Cladistics](https://en.wikipedia.org/wiki/Cladistics) classifies living beings in terms of biological relatedness rather than the categories we intuitively use in English.
 See, for example, the title of Lulu Miller's _Why Fish Don't Exist_.